Breakdown of collinear factorization in the exclusive photoproduction of a $ \pi ^{0}\gamma $ pair with large invariant mass: Kinematics and frame choice

-Then, our choice of frame is defined by $\Delta_{\perp} = p_{\pi,\perp} = 0$.
+For our purposes, it will be more convenient, especially for the power counting in \SEC\ref{sec:example}, to consider the CM frame with respect to $\Delta$ and $p_{\pi}$.
+Our choice of frame is defined by $\Delta_{\perp} = p_{\pi,\perp} = 0$.
 The condition of small $t$ implies that $p_N, p_{N'}$ can be viewed as approximately collinear in the $\bar n$ direction, so that we have the order of magnitude estimations